Social Credit System Will Determine Your Value As A Human

 Opponents speculate the program is just another way for China’s Communist-controlled government to define what “socially acceptable behavior” is.
 By using a social credit system, a citizen can be monitored and potentially punished for not living within a norm determined by a government bureaucracy.
 The system can hypothetically make score judgments based on sexual preference or if someone plays video games for 10 hours a day.

-A recent Wired report predicts the development of black markets where underhanded techniques for boosting scores are exchanged for pay – not unlike how someone can buy Facebook Likes and Twitter followers to lift social media authority.
+A recent Wired report predicts the development of black markets where underhanded techniques for boosting scores are exchanged for pay; not unlike how someone can buy Facebook Likes and Twitter followers to lift social media authority.
 In addition, digital experts believe hackers will eventually figure out a way to break in and change someone’s stored information.

 For now, China’s social credit system is voluntary, but that will change in two years when every citizen must register and participate.
 However, many government experts outside of China do not think the program will work long-term and will never be adopted in countries like the United States.
 Yet, with much of the world already rating everything from restaurants to doctors via social media, it may not be such a far leap to think an SCS will one day emerge that ignites a global popularity contest.
 Essentially, a virtual game where a “like” or “unlike” could determine if you get a loan, who you marry, and where you live.